SachinSaligram/alexa-scrum-bot/DESIGN.md

 1. Use Case - 1

 ```
 Use Case: Ask and collect updates from a team member
 1 Preconditions
    User must have access to the Scumster Bot and his/her name listed as members of the JIRA Scrum board.
 If absent, updates have to be supplied prior to meeting.
 2 Main Flow
    User will start meeting with Bot and Bot starts by looking for each member's name on the Team list [S1].
 It then checks if the member is present or absent in the scheduled meeting [S2].
-If present the Scrumster will request user for updates and note them down [S3].
-If the user is absent, Scrumster will bring in the stored updates [E1].
+If present the Scrumster will tell the member the tasks assigned to him/her [S3].
+User shall give updates on each listed task [S4].
+If the team member is absent or on PTO, the Scrumster Bot shall already have this information stored [E1].
 3 Subflows
   [S1] Bot checks for all members on the team having access to the JIRA board.
   [S2] Bot checks if the member is present or absent.
-  [S3] Bot requests the member for his/her updates and notes them down.
+  [S3] Bot lists down the tasks for the particular member.
+  [S4] User has to give his/her updates for the listed tasks by the Bot.
 4 Alternative Flows
   [E1] Team member is absent for the meeting.
 ```

-1. Use Case - 2
+2. Use Case - 2

   ```